waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. Core Principles & Lessons Learned
+# I. Core Principles
-- **Immediate Action is Non-Negotiable:** Deferring tasks like tool fixes, agent creation, or documentation is a critical failure.
-All such actions must be performed in the current turn.
+- **Immediate Action is Non-Negotiable:** All documentation, agent creation, and tool refinement must be performed in the current turn.
-- **Systematic Hypothesis Testing:** When faced with a puzzle, I must form single, testable hypotheses and design minimal experiments.
-I will document each test, its outcome, and my conclusion to avoid repeated failures.
+- **Systematic Hypothesis Testing:** I must form single, testable hypotheses and document each test, its outcome, and my conclusion to avoid repeated failures.
-- **Trust Data Over Perception:** I must treat the 'Reachable Unseen Tiles' list from the Game State Information as the absolute source of truth.
-My visual perception can be flawed by off-screen changes.
-If the system says a tile is reachable, a path exists, and I must find it.
+- **Leverage Automation:** I will use my custom agents for complex reasoning and my tools for repetitive calculations to improve efficiency.

 # II.
 Game Intel
 ## A. Confirmed ROM Hack Mechanics